JayBazuzi/jaybazuzi.github.io/_posts/2018-04-07-neither-necessary-nor-sufficient.md

 Here's the thing: we don't write tests for our bugs we don't know about.
 (We write them for our bug _fixes_, but not for the bugs themselves.)

+# Any software

-I used APIs in my example, but this can happen in any software.
+I used APIs in my example, but this can happen in any software where backwards compatibilty matters.
+Which is almost all software.

 As programmers, we need a strategy for safely refactoring code that is bug-for-bug compatible, including bugs we don't know about and don't have tests for.
 Thorough tests don't make refactoring fully safe.